khawla-k-banydomi/schedulerapi/doc/MS5_Design and test of a microservice.md

 # Micro-services Justification

-- To see How I configure my Github account Please Go [Here](https://github.com/khawla-k-banydomi/schedulerapi/blob/main/doc/Configuration.md). 🔧
+- To see How I configure my Github account Please Go [Here](https://github.com/khawla-k-banydomi/schedulerapiCE/blob/main/doc/Configuration.md). 🔧

-- To see full descriptive document for the architecture and tools that I already and will use during the development check this [Document](https://github.com/khawla-k-banydomi/schedulerapi/blob/main/doc/Architecture.md) 📔
+- To see full descriptive document for the architecture and tools that I already and will use during the development check this [Document](https://github.com/khawla-k-banydomi/schedulerapiCE/blob/main/doc/Architecture.md) 📔
-- To see the First Milestone (hito-0) and To Take a tour around the Application That I want to develop please Go [Here](https://github.com/khawla-k-banydomi/schedulerapi/blob/main/doc/MS0_Description.md). 🗓️
+- To see the First Milestone (hito-0) and To Take a tour around the Application That I want to develop please Go [Here](https://github.com/khawla-k-banydomi/schedulerapiCE/blob/main/doc/MS0_Description.md). 🗓️

-- To see the Second Milestone (hito-1) and To take a tour around milestones and issues regarding the application please Go [Here](https://github.com/khawla-k-banydomi/schedulerapi/blob/main/doc/MS1_Specifying%20and%20planning%20the%20project.md). 🗒️
+- To see the Second Milestone (hito-1) and To take a tour around milestones and issues regarding the application please Go [Here](https://github.com/khawla-k-banydomi/schedulerapiCE/blob/main/doc/MS1_Specifying%20and%20planning%20the%20project.md). 🗒️

-- To see the Third Milestone (hito-2) and To take a tour around testing in the context of our application please Go [Here](https://github.com/khawla-k-banydomi/schedulerapi/blob/main/doc/MS2_Testing.md). 🗒️
+- To see the Third Milestone (hito-2) and To take a tour around testing in the context of our application please Go [Here](https://github.com/khawla-k-banydomi/schedulerapiCE/blob/main/doc/MS2_Testing.md). 🗒️

-- To see the Fourth Milestone (hito-3) and To take a tour around Docker in the context of our application please Go [Here](https://github.com/khawla-k-banydomi/schedulerapi/blob/main/doc/MS3_Docker-documentation.md). 🗒️
+- To see the Fourth Milestone (hito-3) and To take a tour around Docker in the context of our application please Go [Here](https://github.com/khawla-k-banydomi/schedulerapiCE/blob/main/doc/MS3_Docker-documentation.md). 🗒️

-- To see the Fifth Milestone (hito-4) and To take a tour around CI in the context of our application please Go [Here](https://github.com/khawla-k-banydomi/schedulerapi/blob/main/doc/MS4_CI.md)
+- To see the Fifth Milestone (hito-4) and To take a tour around CI in the context of our application please Go [Here](https://github.com/khawla-k-banydomi/schedulerapiCE/blob/main/doc/MS4_CI.md)
 -
-- To see the complete description of the user stories please Go [Here](https://github.com/khawla-k-banydomi/schedulerapi/blob/main/doc/User-Stories.md). 📓
+- To see the complete description of the user stories please Go [Here](https://github.com/khawla-k-banydomi/schedulerapiCE/blob/main/doc/User-Stories.md). 📓

 > This milestone is responsible for what so called as a micro-services which can be defined as the small and a single service which comes from distributed computing architecture which in turns, connects many small services,it can be delivered via an (API) application programming interface..[Read more Here](https://www.bmc.com/blogs/microservice-vs-api/#:~:text=A%20microservice%20is%20a%20small,application%20programming%20interface%20(API)).

-- There are a serveral frameworks for building an API and microservice in the context of nodejs language; however in my case I am going to mention these frameworks and try to concentrate and compare between two of them which might be considered as the most popular frameworks..Hapi,Restify,Expressjs,Sailsjs,Action Her,LoopBack,Feathersjs,Adonisjs,Totaljs,moleculer,Fastify, Polka and Koa can be considered are the most recent framework that can be used in building nodejs microservice API.
+- There are a several frameworks for building an API and microservice in the context of nodejs language; however in my case I am going to mention these frameworks and try to concentrate and compare between two of them which might be considered as the most popular frameworks..Hapi,Restify,Express Js,Sailsjs,Action Her,LoopBack,Feathersjs,Adonisjs,Total Js,molecular,Fastify, Polka and Koa can be considered are the most recent framework that can be used in building nodejs microservice API.

 On the one hand,Express is the most widely used and supported.
 In fact, the majority of other frameworks attempt to imitate their philosophy.
 On the other hand, because it is such a comprehensive framework, it is dependent on many modules and is somewhat heavy.